 - Ease of analysis: With the help of online focus group tools, it is easier to transcribe focus groups, take notes, convert to different languages, analyze sentiments, watch reruns, etc. The analysis of online focus groups offers better reporting to all the relevant research stakeholders too.

 - Paid online focus groups: Brands are increasingly conducting a paid online focus group to recruit and get insights from the people they can most likely co-create with.
 Due to the bonus of paid online focus groups, respondents are more likely to join and offer opinions, thoughts, and add value to the research process.

 The most prominent advantages of moving your offline focus groups online are tangible and hence becoming a choice of conducting online qualitative research for brands and researchers alike.

 Conduct an online focus group with software – QuestionPro Communities

 QuestionPro Communities is made up of multiple modules to manage your online qualitative and quantitative research better.
-With powerful qualitative modules like IdeaBoard, discussion platform, panel management, and rewards and incentives management, it offers the most out with your online focus groups.
+With powerful qualitative modules like IdeaBoard, discussion platform, panel management, and rewards and incentives management, it offers the most out of it.

-We recently conducted an online webinar on how to best manage online focus groups by using online focus group software.
+We recently conducted an online webinar on how to best manage online focus groups by using the right software.

 Conducting focus groups online is, no doubt, the future of research.
 It is easy to manage, extremely powerful, and offers a high ROI.
 Move your focus groups online and harness the true potential of online qualitative research.